-Council does acknowledge that there are a number of areas and events that are considered to be high risk e.g. daycare facilities, aged care facilities, additionally, there are events held whereby a significant number of the public will be in attendance, instances such as these will be subject to the above process then reviewed as per the risk to determine if fogging or additional treatments are an option.
-Ideally, Larvicide and Barrier Treatments are to be undertaken first to provide long term protection, where this is not possible fogging may be considered.
+Council does acknowledge that there are a number of areas and events that are considered to be high risk such as day-care and aged care facilities, additionally, there are events held whereby a significant number of the public will be in attendance.
+Instances such as these will be subject to the above process then reviewed as per the risk to determine if fogging or additional treatments are an option.
+Ideally, larvicide and barrier treatments are to be undertaken first to provide long term protection, where this is not possible fogging may be considered.